Puerto Rico campaign: American preparations

-The Spanish Crown was unaware that, at the time, the United States had successfully infiltrated the island with a number of spies, among them Henry Howard Whitney, Henry Ward, George Bronson Brea, William Freeman, James Dewel, Frederick Ober and Edwin Emerson, Jr.
+In the months leading up to the Puerto Rico campaign of the Spanish–American War, the Spanish Crown remained largely unaware that the United States had already begun covert preparations on the island.
+American military intelligence had successfully inserted a network of spies to gather information on key ports, coastal defenses, and local terrain.
+Among these operatives were Henry Howard Whitney, Henry Ward, George Bronson Brea, William Freeman, James Dewel, Frederick Ober, and Edwin Emerson, Jr..
+Their intelligence would play a crucial role in shaping the U.S. invasion strategy.

-According to a story published in Century magazine in September 1898, Emerson Jr. was pretending to be a German journalist.
-He presented himself to the German consul in St. Thomas and asked for the names of Puerto Ricans of German descent whom he could interview.
-Among the names which the consul gave him were those of the Riefkohl family of the town of Maunabo.
-Upon his arrival in the town of Maunabo he met 14-year-old Rudolph W. Riefkohl and asked him in German whether he had a map of Puerto Rico (that "Emerson had lost his").
-Riefkohl answered that he did, but it was decidedly too big for Emerson's use.
-Riefkohl returned home, not knowing that Emerson was a spy, and quickly drew another with a depiction of the major ports and harbors of Puerto Rico.
-Emerson used the map, and it is believed by some that he may have given the map to the U.S. Army commanding general, Nelson A. Miles, influencing Miles's decision on the landing points for the invasion of Puerto Rico.
-A photostatic copy of Riefkohl's map was published in the Century article.
+One particularly notable episode involved Emerson Jr., who, according to an article in Century magazine in September 1898, assumed the guise of a German journalist to gain access to sensitive information.
+Posing as a reporter, he approached the German consul in St. Thomas and requested the names of Puerto Ricans of German descent whom he could interview.
+Among the names provided was the Riefkohl family of Maunabo.

+Upon arriving in Maunabo, Emerson met 14-year-old Rudolph W. Riefkohl and inquired, in German, whether he possessed a map of Puerto Rico, claiming that he had lost his own.
+Young Riefkohl confirmed that he had a map, though it was too large for Emerson's use.
+Unaware of Emerson's true purpose, Riefkohl returned home and quickly produced a new, smaller map highlighting the major ports and harbors of the island.
+This map was then handed to Emerson, who used it to assist U.S. military planning.

+6th Illinois Volunteer Infantry leaving Camp Alger.

+It is believed by some historians that Emerson later provided the map to the U.S. Army commanding general, Nelson A. Miles, potentially influencing the selection of landing points for the invasion.
+The significance of this act was later documented when a photostatic copy of Riefkohl's map appeared in the Century article, providing one of the earliest visual records of the intelligence work carried out by American spies in Puerto Rico.

+This careful blend of espionage, local cooperation, and strategic reconnaissance ensured that when U.S. forces, including the 6th Illinois Volunteer Infantry, departed Camp Alger to join General Miles in Puerto Rico, they did so with an unprecedented level of intelligence about the island's geography and defensive positions.